This post contains affiliate links.

 Tuono Almonds

-Tuono almonds are mainly grown in Italy, particularly on the Island of Sicily.
-Tuono almonds are known for their hard shells and a slightly bitter taste compared to the sweet almonds typically found in California.
-They are commonly used in traditional Italian recipes, such as biscotti and amaretti cookies.
+Tuono almonds are primarily grown on the Italian Island of Sicily.
+They are hard-shelled almonds with a mildly sweet taste compared to the sweet varieties of California.
+They are hand-picked and used in many Italian cuisines.
+They are chopped and sprinkled on salads and used in pastries, biscotti, and amaretti cookies.

 Origin and History of Almonds